arcus/education_fellows/intro_to_r_rstudio/intro_to_r_rstudio.md

 ## Data Frames

 By running this code, you have instructed the computer to read in some data from the SQL database attached to the lab -- the same database we used in the SQL session a couple of weeks ago.
-We read the data into an object in your R environment, an object called a data frame.
+We read the data into an object in your R environment, an object called a **data frame**.
 Technically, this is a special kind of data frame called a **tibble**, but we won't talk about what makes a tibble special right now.
 It's enough to remember that you can bring in data that's already in rows and columns, like a .csv or the results from a SQL query, and make it into an R data frame.

 Data frames (including special kinds of data frames like tibbles) consist of data arranged into rows and columns.
 The combination of rows and columns is often called a table, and you'll sometimes hear people refer to "tabular", or table shaped, data.
 Data frames can look much like a spreadsheet that you might use Excel for.
 Each row is an observation (in our case, a recorded strawberry allergy) and each column is a measurement (like allergen name and race).